trongtuyen96/cook-recipe/README.md

   </a>
 </p>

-A special thanks to Florin Pop.
+A special thank to Florin Pop.
 ## License
 ~~~~
 Copyright 2020 Tuyen Nguyen